kjooho/ISS_MI/README.md

   R function for random supersampling (RSS) and influence function-based supersampling (ISS).

 - **addph2var.R**
-  R function for phase-2 variance estimation in case-cohort studies, implementing Lin–Ying, Borgan II, and Samuelsen (2007) variance estimators.
+  R function for phase-2 variance estimation in case-cohort studies, implementing Lin-Ying, Borgan II, and Samuelsen (2007) variance estimators.

 - **smcfcs.cc.R**
   A modified version of the substantive model compatible FCS algorithm from the `smcfcs` package (Bartlett et al., 2015), adapted for case-cohort and supersampled case-cohort designs.